-Dubai's Torch tower on fire -- again
+Dubai's Torch tower catches fire -- again

-(CNN)Firefighters are battling a blaze at the 79-story Torch tower near Dubai Marina, the Dubai Media Office said early Friday.
+(CNN)Firefighters battled a blaze early Friday at the 84-story Torch tower near Dubai Marina in the United Arab Emirates, the Dubai Media Office said.

-The Civil Defense Office said the building was successfully evacuated and the emergency responders were trying to bring the fire under control.
+Just after 3:30 a.m.
+Dubai Civil Defense said the fire was out after burning for about two hours.
+Officials said the building was being cooled.

 There were no immediate reports of injuries, the Dubai Media Office tweeted.